tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

 - context: `Context` object.
-- id: ID of the notification to be dismissed.
+- id: ID of the notification to be cleared.

 #### Sample code